Home » All Recipes » Appetizers » Holiday Popcorn

 Instructions

-• Spread the popcorn on a baking tray.
+• Spread the popcorn on a parchment paper-lined baking tray.
 Break half the pretzels into smaller pieces and add both the broken and whole pretzels over the top.
 Sprinkle the M&Ms evenly across the popcorn mix.

 • Microwave the candy wafers in 30-second intervals, stirring between each round until smooth.
 Drizzle the melted candy over the popcorn and pretzels.